Plan Your Move to Lake Chapala Mexico the Right Way

 Take the “Exploratory Trip” to truly kick the tires

-If your research and “due diligence” still has you encouraged and you’ve decided that the Lake Chapala area likely your next chapter in life, your next step is to “kick the tires”.
+If your research and “due diligence” still have you encouraged and you’ve decided that the Lake Chapala area is likely your next chapter in life, your next step is to “kick the tires”.
 It’s time to plan a trip to the area.
-This is when you will want to confirm, what you thought was true, is indeed true.
+This is when you will want to confirm, that what you thought was true, is indeed true.
 And more importantly, it is your chance to get a feel for the “lay of the land”.
-How are the people really, how does it feel to be a foreigner on the streets of Ajijic or Chapala.
+How are the people really, how does it feel to be a foreigner on the streets of Ajijic or Chapala?
 What is the food like?
 How easy is it to get around?
-What areas would you consider living in – subdivisions, gated communities or in the heart of a village? …and so on.
+What areas would you consider living in – subdivisions, gated communities, or in the heart of a village? …and so on.

 While it is possible to “do-it-yourself”, Focus On Mexico’s educational course on life at Lakeside was designed exactly for this stage in your moving process.
-The Focus On Mexico team regularly run 6-Day Learning Experiences on moving and living in Mexico with expert speakers on all the above areas (and more).
-Getting first hand information in a small group setting in Mexico is the the right formula – according to the hundreds of Focus Alumni who have taken the program.
-The Program provides the information and advice you need and provides the space to get answers to your specific questions.
+The Focus On Mexico team holds in-depth 6-Day Fast Track Seminar and Online Programs.
+Getting first-hand information in a small group setting – either live or online – is the right formula – according to the hundreds of Focus Alumni who have taken the programs.
+Focus Programs provide the information and advice you need and provide the space to get answers to your specific questions.

-Along with a detailed workbook, the actual experience of learning in a group setting on the ground in Mexico is perhaps the best way to make sure you are making the right move.
-Seeing actual local experts present on their area of expertise helps you know you are getting the right information.
-The Focus Program builds in a lot of fun to the experience with excursions to Guadalajara, Tlaquepaque, Chapala, Ajijic.
-We build in time for shopping, exploration and sampling a variety of the excellent local restaurants.
+Hearing from actual local experts present in their area of expertise helps you know you are getting the right information.
+The live at Lakeside Focus Seminar built a lot of fun to the experience with excursions to Guadalajara, Tlaquepaque, Chapala, and Ajijic.
+We build in time for shopping, exploration, and sampling a variety of excellent local restaurants.
 Because the essential information keeps changing, many Focus Alumni take advantage of sitting in on the educational part of the program at no cost after they move to Lakeside (free for 5 years after your first program).

 All the Best With Your “Due Diligence”!